MaximosKalaitzoglou/MonopolyProbabilities/README.md

   <p>
-    Are you tired of losing to your younger siblings :smiling_imp: and your closest friends :anger:, Do not worry!!<br> :robot: With this "calculator" you will be able to see the probabilities of landing on each street.<br> But wait that means.....:bomb: <br> Yes you will know in full detail <bold>which color blocks</bold> are the mathematically correct ones to choose in order to *maximize your probability of winning*!! :exploding_head:
+    Are you tired of losing to your younger siblings :smiling_imp: and your closest friends :anger:, Do not worry!!<br> :robot: With this "calculator" you will be able to see the probabilities of landing on each street.<br> But wait that means.....:bomb: <br> Yes you will know in full detail **which color blocks** are the mathematically correct ones to choose in order to **maximize your probability of winning**!! :exploding_head:

   </p>